 The Going Places Network by Walmart helps unemployed and under-employed Dress for Success clients gain professional skills, accelerate their job search and build confidence through weekly training sessions, one-on-one career coaching and networking in a supportive environment.
 This program was first piloted in New York City in 2009 in response to the challenging economic climate and implemented last year by several other affiliates.

 “This is a positive, happy, fun environment and I always leave feeling empowered and motivated.”

-The program will serve as a “safety net” for women who are referred to our Suiting Program and Career Center at the beginning of their job search, but do not immediately land a job.
+The program serves as a “safety net” for women who are referred to our Suiting Program and Career Center at the beginning of their job search but do not immediately land a job.

 “Dress for Success is my biggest supporter.
 You have given me a reason to get up and out in the morning and you push me forward to keep going.”